Francis Tolentino: 19th Congress

+Secretary of Labor and Employment

+On May 25, 2026, President Bongbong Marcos appointed Tolentino as the acting secretary of labor and employment, replacing Bienvenido Laguesma who resigned due to health concerns.
+Tolentino took his oath before President Marcos on the same day.

 Personal life

 Tolentino was born in Albay, and grew up in Tagaytay, where he lives.
 He is the first son of Atty.
 Isaac O. Tolentino, who was the longest-serving mayor of Tagaytay City.

 He is currently the president of the Samahan ng Kickboxing ng Pilipinas, the national governing body for kickboxing in the Philippines.

-Tolentino has three children.
+Tolentino, although unmarried, has three children.
 His son, Michael Francis, has served as a councilor in Tagaytay since 2019.